bulbousduke/Midterm-Project/README.md

 ## About Me
-  I've played soccer my whole life have a family of four me my sister my dad and my mom my  dad is actually a programmer.
-I aspire to be like him to my mom's a nurse and my sister is also attending Mizzou hoping to become a programer.
-I've lived here in Columbia my whole life as well.I used to live in Jefferson City I moved  to Columbia when I was in second grade we came here because both my parents found better job opportunities.
+  I've played **soccer** my whole life have a family of four me my sister my dad and my mom my  dad is actually a programmer.
+I aspire to be like him to my mom's a nurse and my sister is also attending **Mizzou** hoping to become a programer.
+I've lived here in *Columbia* my whole life as well.I used to live in *Jefferson City* I moved  to *Columbia* when I was in second grade we came here because both my parents found better job opportunities.

-  I'm very glad with this decision because  is a lot more to do here in Columbia then there is to do in Jeff City. the only time I be going down there  is for soccer practice that's the one thing Jeff City has on Columbia the soccer teams there are pretty good. do Columbia does have a lot of good talented players,  even more than Jeff City the teams here are ran by pretty bad coaches.
-My favorite soccer team is [Arsenal](https://www.arsenal.com/), clear my favorite because when I was a kid I saw the soccer commercial  which animated all the Premier League teams logos and I saw Arsenal's Cannon and thought it was the coolest thing ever.
+  I'm very glad with this decision because  is a lot more to do here in *Columbia* then there is to do in *Jefferson City*. the only time I be going down there  is for soccer practice that's the one thing *Jefferson City* has on *Columbia* the soccer teams there are pretty good.
+Though *Columbia* does have a lot of good talented players,  even more than *Jefferson City* the teams here are ran by pretty bad coaches.
+My favorite soccer team is [**Arsenal**](https://www.arsenal.com/), clear my favorite because when I was a kid I saw the soccer commercial  which animated all the Premier League teams logos and I saw Arsenal's Cannon and thought it was the coolest thing ever.

   ![Saka](https://www.arsenal.com/sites/default/files/styles/large_16x9/public/images/Saka_36.jpg?itok=2HoxTYjM)
   ******